 Yes, of course, there are particularly charismatic or impactful leaders like Mahatma Gandhi or Rosa Parks.
 But ultimately, these leaders are almost always impactful only insofar as they catalyze transformation and action in others.
 They inspire the masses to create the change that actually transforms worlds and lives practically.
 The true heavy lifting almost always gets done by the nameless millions implementing change day by day at the local level.

-Despite what The Matrix would have you believe, change is not dependent on The One.
+Despite what The Matrix might have you believe, change is not dependent on The One.
 There is no The One.
-What the world needs most of all is millions of us each doing our part.
+What the world needs most of all is millions of us, each doing our part.

 We now live in a world obsessed with individual greatness and achievement.
 Seemingly every post on Instagram and TikTok is pushing us to do and be more at all times.
 So many of us spend our lives slaving away to get that next promotion, buy the bigger house and fancier gadgets, achieve even more audacious goals, and ultimately garner greater social status.